 Because the company jumped into the biogas production business area at a very early stage, Erik O. admits, “It took a long time to make things run efficiently.
 There was a lot of trial and error in the beginning developing the biogas production processes.
 But once you’re in the business, optimization is extremely important for commercial success.”

-Nilsson worked together with Tekniska verken’s LBG product manager, Erik Nordell.
+Kemira worked together with Tekniska verken to find the most suitable solution for the biogas production.
 The goal was to increase the production of biogas without increasing the biomass (i.e. substrate).
 “Every biogas plant has a distinct process.
-It varies based on substrate composition, digestion technology, digestate treatment and gas utilization,” Britt explains.
-Erik N. adds, “In this case, we make a slurry from local household food waste that’s diluted with old milk and milk residues.
+It varies based on substrate composition, digestion technology, digestate treatment and gas utilization,” Bengt explains.
+Erik Nordell, LBG product manager at Tekniska verken adds, “In this case, we make a slurry from local household food waste that’s diluted with old milk and milk residues.
 Then we pasteurize the slurry and feed it to a digestor.”

-“Kemira´s BDP product is based on iron chloride plus hydrochloric acid and very small amounts of trace elements like nickel and cobalt,” Britt explains.
+“Kemira´s BDP product is based on iron chloride plus hydrochloric acid and very small amounts of trace elements like nickel and cobalt,” Bengt explains.
 “The bacteria need these trace elements to produce coenzymes and enzymes.”
-She says the solution works by helping the bacteria produce their own vitamins faster and more efficiently.
-“They need the same vitamins people need!” she laughs.
+He says the solution works by helping the bacteria produce their own vitamins faster and more efficiently.
+“They need the same vitamins people need!”.
 Once the team had identified the right amount of trace elements, the process was smooth sailing.

 More stability, more biogas